abdoolly/hydra-promoted/readme.md

 added feature that you can now not only send string handlers that target controllers now you can also put functions instead of strings.

+### 3.1.1

+bug fix where the middleware handle functions were losing context of the middleware class